aiidateam/aiida-core/docs/source/developer_guide/internals.rst

 *Methods to get the output data*

-- :py:meth:`~aiida.orm.implementation.general.node.AbstractNode.get_outputs_dict` returns a dictionary where the key is the label of the output link, and the value is the output node.

-- :py:meth:`~aiida.orm.implementation.general.node.AbstractNode.get_outputs` returns a list of output nodes.
+- :py:meth:`~aiida.orm.implementation.general.node.AbstractNode.get_outgoing` returns the iterator of output nodes.

 - :py:meth:`~aiida.orm.implementation.general.node.AbstractNode.out` returns a :py:meth:`~aiida.orm.implementation.general.node.NodeOutputManager` object that can be used to access the node's children.